jumpnow/jumpnowtek-site/_posts/2017-01-10-Raspberry-Pi-Systems-with-Buildroot.md

 Replace `/dev/sdb` for where the SD card shows up on your workstation.

+The command

+    make jumpnow_rpi3_defconfig

-That *make jumpnow\_rpi3\_defconfig* command generated a *.config* file that describes to Buildroot how to generate your system similar to a Linux kernel configuration.
+created a `.config` file that completely describes to Buildroot how to generate the system.

+#### Customizing the Build

+The [Buildroot Documentation][buildroot-docs] is pretty good and worth a read.

-An easy Buildroot optimization is use [ccache][ccache] to reduce redundant work by the C/C++ preprocessor.
+One easy optimization is use [ccache][ccache] to reduce redundant work by the C/C++ preprocessor.

 Make sure your workstation has [ccache][ccache] installed, then run the Buildroot configuration tool after you have your initial *.config* generated.

     scott@t410:~/buildroot$ make menuconfig